 - If possible, activities should be planned to include the same group each day, and the same staff members should remain with the same group each day.
-Multiple individuals from the same home should remain with their home group while at day program. - Consider whether to alter or halt daily group activities that may promote transmission. - Keep each group in a separate room or area. - Limit mixing groups by staggering activity and outdoor times and keeping groups separate for activities. - Larger group activities, gatherings and planned events should be cancelled - Avoid mixing in common areas.
-For example, encourage individuals to eat in smaller groups rather than mixing in a large cafeteria. - All staff will wear surgical masks at all times. - Ensure that adequate supplies of masks, gowns and gloves are available. - In communities where masks are required by state or local officials while in public, individuals should wear them (cloth masks are acceptable) if tolerated: - During transport - o As possible during the time spent in the community or at the day program - Always if required by state/local officials - Individuals unable or unwilling to wear a mask if required by state or local officials will be kept at home until the requirement is no longer in place. - Ensure a small supply of cloth masks are onsite in case someone does not have one or it becomes soiled. - See also cloth mask guidelines.
+Multiple individuals from the same home should remain with their home group while at day program. - Consider whether to alter or halt daily group activities that may promote transmission. - Keep each group in a separate room or area. - Limit mixing groups by staggering activity and outdoor times and keeping groups separate for activities.

+- Larger group activities, gatherings and planned events should be cancelled - Avoid mixing in common areas.
+For example, encourage individuals to eat in smaller groups rather than mixing in a large cafeteria. - All staff will wear surgical masks at all times.
+Employees will be provided surgical masks each day at no cost to them. - Ensure that adequate supplies of masks, gowns and gloves are available. - Individuals should wear masks if tolerated: - During transport - \circ $\;$ As possible during the time spent in the community or at the day program - o Always if required by state/local officials - Individuals unable or unwilling to wear a mask if required by state or local officials will be kept at home until the requirement is no longer in place. - Ensure a supply of masks are onsite in case someone does not have one or it becomes soiled.